maddiehansford/covid_dashboard/README.md

 ## Testing

-### How to run code:
+1. How to run code:
 ```
 python3 flaskapp.py
 ```

 Then open http://127.0.0.1:5000/ in chosen web browser.

-### How to test code:
+2. How to test code:
 ```
 pytest
 ```

-Whether the tests have passed or not will appear in the terminal.
+Whether the tests have passed will appear in the terminal.

 ## Developer documentation